banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 - 42 completed responses from participants with varying degrees of visual impairment

-The survey captures:
-- Navigation experiences in unfamiliar environments
-- Use and non-use of assistive navigation technologies
-- Reported challenges such as obstacle detection and wayfinding
-- Preferences regarding device form factors and feedback modalities
-- User expectations and design considerations expressed in open-ended responses

 The analysis combines descriptive quantitative statistics with qualitative inductive thematic analysis of open-ended responses.